-Admission Price: Free to attend, please register to book a place
+Admission Price: Free to attend, please register to book your place

 Roberta Williams, Senior Lecturer and Associate Dean in the School of Health Sciences, sadly passed away in May 2015, shortly after her retirement.
 Roberta, a qualified Speech and Language Therapist, joined the University in 1982, as a Lecturer in the Department of Language and Communication Sciences.
 Her area of specialist clinical expertise was dysfluency (stammering and stuttering) and she continued to support clinical work and teach in this area up until her retirement.
-This inaugural Memorial Lecture is the first of an annual series to be held in memory of Roberta’s incredible contribution to the School and her work with the students over the thirty-two years she was at City University.
+This annual Memorial Lecture is held in memory of Roberta’s incredible contribution to the School and her work with the students over the thirty-two years she was at City, University of London.

 Visit the dedicated webpage for the Roberta Williams Memorial Lecture.

 The Roberta Williams Memorial Lecture is a public event and is open to all.
 However, we do ask attendees to register online.